rcpoison/dxvk-cache-pool/README.md

 Possible Solutions:

 - ~~SHA1 of the exe.~~ Don't want to loose the cache if the application is updated.
 Games built using an engine can have the same exact binary.
-- ~~Just the exe's filename.~~ I don't know how many ShooterGame.exe and Start.exe are out there.
+- ~~Just the exe's filename.~~ I don't know how many ShooterGame.exe are out there.
 - ~~Steam game id.~~ The most robust and my preferred solution, but would make it exclusive to Steam.
 - Exe name plus parent directory.
 Still suboptimal but right now what I opted for.
 Assumes users don't go around changing the installation folder name.
 Should work well for Steam.